rwdaigle/edgerails/source/_posts/2011-04-21-activerecord-identity-map.markdown

 {% endhighlight %}
 </div>

 Thanks to the fantastic work of [Emilio Tagua](http://twitter.com/miloops) during the Ruby Summer of Code 2010, Active Record in 3.1 will gain an identity map.
 What's an identity map you ask?
-An identity map keeps a collection of previously instantiated records and returns the object associated with this record if a request is made for it again.
+An identity map keeps a collection of previously instantiated records and returns the object associated with the record if a request is made for it again.

 <div class="code_window">
 <em>rails console</em>